Corrientes, Argentina Fishing Lodges

 Best Time to Fish in Corrientes

 • October to April: Core season for warmwater species.
-Stable flows and warmer temps lead to active fish and better access.
+Stable flows and warm water temperatures lead to active fish and reliable access across both the Iberá and Paraná systems.

-• January to March: Peak for surface action and aggressive behavior, especially in the Iberá system and side channels.
+• January to March: Peak for surface action and aggressive behavior, especially in the Iberá channels and flooded side creeks.

 Best Places to Fish in Corrientes